 Readers will obtain an understanding of the unique MILITARY CULTURE - particularly within battlefield Units - which is critical to survival, but which also makes it more difficult to return to home.

 These are 'Quiz Only' courses, which means that you can read, download, and print all of the course materials AND the quizzes for FREE, before you decide to enroll in the course.
-In the catalog, you can then sign up for the course if you wish, to earn instantly downloaded certificates.
+In the catalog, you can actually sign up for the course if you wish, to earn instantly downloaded certificates.

 UNDERSTANDING POST-DEPLOYMENT TRAUMA IN AND AFTER THE WAR ZONE - and HOW TO ADDRESS IT.